johnshearing/beemocracy/BeemocracyMina.md

     * Scouts can investigate a governance proposal and provide a solicitation (a report with a voting recommendation) to a jury of randomly selected elite scouts.
     * Elite scouts are community members who have written at least 10 solicitations of their own within the past 365 days.
     * Elite scouts are eligible to serve on juries which decide governance proposals.
-    * These jury trials ensure that all governance proposals are debated using information collected by any ADA holder that has taken the time to prepare a solicitation.
+    * These jury trials ensure that all governance proposals are debated using information collected by any Mina holder that has taken the time to prepare a solicitation.
     * Unlike governance by delegated representatives...
       * The BeemocracyMina structure enforces that governance proposals must earn support through honest debate by randomly selected, informed juries using information gathered by the community.
 The result will be good decisions.
       * Scouts only receive consideration for the proposal they are currently soliciting (for or against) - Then consideration ends after the jurors have decided.